 BIO-AEROGEL SPECULATIONS

-galvanized electrical box to a steel frame in an exhibit case.
-This was
+welding a galvanized electrical box to a steel frame in an exhibit case.

-material akin to soap suds but with no visible bubbles.
-I recognized it
+transparent blue-white feathery material akin to soap suds but with no

-doesn't take bizarre triple-point high pressure manipulations to create
+triple-point high pressure manipulations to create them.
+The resulting

-them.
-The resulting material was very strange: almost transparent, much
+zinc material was very strange: light blue, almost transparent, much

 lighter than Styrofoam, and as fragile as dry soap suds.